 2. Scrum Values Are Like the "Foundation"

 The Scrum values provide a stable foundation for sustainable project development.
 The foundation is built on the confidence and trust of members over each other.
-In a well developed Scrum team, members believe in the capabilities of other members; and, it helps them to handle the challenges collectively in a planned manner.
+In a well developed Scrum team, members believe in the capabilities of other members, and, it helps them to handle the challenges collectively in a planned manner.
 The strong foundation encourages delivering the best for each Sprint goal.
 The strong relationship and mutual understanding help the Scrum team perform as a unit for the common objective – profitable on-the-time delivery of best-quality project.

 3. Scrum Values Are Like a "Compass"

 A number of times, a Scrum team struggles hard to hit the Sprint goals despite having required skills, resources, support and opportunities.
 Without having a clear vision, team members feel perished.
 A great vision always precedes the success; but just having a vision is not enough until you understand it in the light of your mission.
-Therefore, it is important to check the vision whether it is compelling all the team members to deliver their best or not.
+Therefore, it is important to check whether the vision it is compelling all the team members to deliver their best or not.
 Scrum values are the compass-like guiding tool.
 Scrum team members embracing the Scrum values possess the moral compass that drives them towards the Sprint goal, helps them stay together, and guides to choose the right process.
 The Scrum values guide the Scrum team like a compass to go ahead for a successful project delivery.

 4. Scrum Values Are Like a "Magnet"